urbancamo/urbancamo.github.io/adif-processor.md

 ### The ADIF Web Front end

 The [adifweb](https://github.com/urbancamo/adifweb) project contains the web-based interface to the adif-processor.
-The version you are using is a spring-boot web application that is hosted as an AWS Elastic Beanstalk project.
+The version you are using is a Bootstrap based spring-boot web application that is hosted as an AWS Elastic Beanstalk project.

 ***
 ## Future Directions